 To Obtain Copies by Mail or In Person:

 To obtain copies in person or by mail, complete a Copy Request Form and visit the Family Law clerk's office on the seventh floor of the Lamoreaux Justice Center or mail to Superior Court of California, County of Orange, Family Law Division, 341 The City Drive South, Orange, CA 92868, Attn: Records Department.
 If your case was opened in 1997 or later, your file is available for viewing on computers in the clerk’s office lobby.
-For cases started in 1996 or before, please submit your request by calling (657) 622-6071 and allow 4 business days for retrieval of the case file or microfiche.
-The court will contact you when the file is available for viewing.
 A valid, photo identification is required at the time a case file is released for viewing.
 Case files may not be removed from the Family Law Clerk's Office.

 Paternity, Confidential Cases and Other Cases Sealed by Order of the Court